roosmaa/XamGuard/README.md

 To build XamGuard from source you need to open the solution and build in Release mode.
 After that you should move the files from `Proguard.Build.Tasks/bin/Release/` to your solution folder where your Android project can import the `Proguard.target`.
 That's it.

+## Contributing

+All contributions are more than welcome.
+Fork the code, add your changes and create a pull request.
+The usual Github workflow. :)

 ## License

 XamGuard is licensed under [MIT license](https://github.com/roosmaa/XamGuard/blob/master/LICENSE).